redoy690/Social-event/questions_and_answers.md

 - D: 4

 <details><summary><b>Answer:C</b></summary>

 <p>

-#### Answer: ?
+#### Answer: C

-<i>Here the correct answer is number C. Here the for each function will start 4 times.
+<i>Explanation: Here the correct answer is number C. Here the for each function will start 4 times.
 But in javascript we start count from 0.
 So in this case the function play 4 times. but it count 0,1,2,3.
-So the out put is C</i>
+So the Result is: C (3)</i>

 </p>
 </details>